 Remember that working with youth is different than working with other college students.
-You may need to set aside hours during a normal school day if you plan to work with a local elementary, middle, or high school group; or, if you plan to work with a youth organization or scouting troop you may need to set aside an evening or weekend day.
-Regardless of which group you plan your activity with, try to get at least 3 dates that you can propose where you will have enough chapter members available to support the program.
+For example, you may need to set aside hours during a typical school day (7am-4pm) if you plan to work with a local elementary, middle, or high school group.
+If you plan to work with a youth organization or scouting troop, you may need to set aside an evening or weekend day to complete your Crescendo activity.
+Regardless of which group you plan your activity with, try to get at least three dates that you can propose where you will have enough chapter members available to support the program.